Chart Color Schemes

 Airlie - Whitsundays's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Airlie - Whitsundays shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+Airlie - Whitsundays shows excellent health outcomes across all age groups, with very low prevalence rates for common health conditions.

-Private health cover stands at approximately 52%, higher than the average SA2 area (~8,567 people).
-Mental health issues and asthma are the most prevalent medical conditions, affecting 7.2% and 6.3% of residents respectively.
-A total of 76.7% of residents report being free from medical ailments, compared to 73.3% in Rest of Qld.
-The area has an elderly population (aged 65 and over) of 11.9%, which is lower than the 15.4% in Rest of Qld.
-Health outcomes among seniors are strong and align with those of the general population.
+Private health cover is held by approximately 52% of the total population (~8,567 people), slightly higher than the average SA2 area rate.
+Mental health issues and asthma are the most prevalent medical conditions in the region, affecting 7.2% and 6.3% of residents respectively.
+A significant majority (76.7%) report being completely free from medical ailments, compared to 73.3% across Rest of Qld.
+The area has a lower proportion of seniors aged 65 and over at 11.9% (1,957 people), compared to the 15.4% in Rest of Qld.
+Despite this, health outcomes among seniors are strong and align with the general population's health profile.

 Frequently Asked Questions - Health